hrbrmstr/half-staff/README.md

 🇺🇸 United States Flag Half-Staff Tracker

 - `data/latest.[csv|json]` has latest data file
-- GH pages `index.rss` has current year RSS feed in descending date order
+- GH pages `index.rss` (<https://hrbrmstr.github.io/half-staff/index.rss>) has current year RSS feed in descending date order

 Will eventually have regularly updated data.

+Because current source site is so irregular with content formatting, this needs to be run manually.
+Will eventually just scrape from or sub to all U.S. state flag feeds.

 WIP URL Catalog of State Flag URLs